Perfect Roasted Mushrooms

 Key Ingredients

-• Mushrooms: For this recipe, use your favorite variety of mushrooms.
+• Mushrooms: Use your favorite variety of mushrooms.
 I used cremini mushrooms in our photos, but white button, portobello, and wild mushrooms will all work.
 When roasting mushrooms, cut them so they are all similar in size.

 • Olive oil: I love olive oil for this recipe, but you can use avocado oil or a combination of oil and melted butter for a different flavor.